hackclub/jams-bounty/jams/fractals.md

 - **General outline of a club meet doing the Jam**
-  - **3 minutes:** Quick intro to graphics programming
-  - **50 minutes:** Going through the breakdown above, the sections that are marked with ★ are live coding that students can follow along with
+  - **55 minutes:** Going through the breakdown above, the sections that are marked with ★ are live coding that students can follow along with
-  - **5 minutes:** Members can show off renders they made or different things they discover in the fractals
+  - **5 minutes:** Members can show off renders they made or different things they discover in the fractals, and going over how to continue the project after the Jam
-  - **2 minutes:** Quickly go over where to go from here (step 5 on the breakdown)